The NC State Libraries

 The NC State Libraries’ website is a rich source of information and serves as a gateway to resources and services.

+The Libraries' collections reflect the strengths of the university across disciplines.
+We provide demand-driven, network-based collections to the campus community in support of research and teaching.
+We are recognized as a national leader in building extensive research holdings in the areas of engineering, science, technology, and agriculture.
 The collection contains over 4 million volumes of books, bound journals, and government documents; approximately 63,000 print and electronic serials; over 5.4 million microforms; full-text databases in all disciplines and extensive digital collections; numerous video, audio, and multimedia titles; unique and rare materials in the Special Collections Research Center.
 The Libraries’ participation in the Triangle Research Libraries Network (TRLN) provides convenient access to the collections of Duke University, UNC-Chapel Hill, and NC Central University.

 The library has approximately 270 public workstations and a full complement of equipment for audio, video, and digital resources.
 PC and Macintosh laptop computers, digital cameras, camcorders, GPS units, and digital audio players and recorders are available for loan.